archhhh/course-project-webserver/README.md

-# Webserver in C++
+# Webserver in C

 Project assignment for Computer Networks course.
-Simple webserver written in C++ that satisfies HTTP requests
+Webserver written in C that satisfies HTTP requests.
+Webserver is implemented in three different ways: single-threaded, multi-threaded, and thread-pooled